2013 Baseball Tournament Information

 Tournament entry fees are to be paid before you play ― they are due at the league office by July 1st.
 No team will be allowed to play until payment is made.

-- Entry & Drop Deadline is at noon on June 22nd.
+- Entry & Drop Deadline is Saturday, June 22nd at 5 pm.
 After this date, it will be too late to enter the tournament, or drop from it.
 Fees will still be due if dropped after June 22nd.

 BRING YOUR ENTRY FEES TO THIS MEETING IF NOT ALREADY PAID